FullStackTypeScriptCourse/course_material/06_mongodb/DATA_MODELLING.md

    a single parent document.
 For example, a customer document might have multiple order documents, and each order document would contain a reference to the parent customer document.
-3. Two-way referencing: In two-way referencing, both the parent and child documents contain references to each other.
+3. **Two-way referencing**: In two-way referencing, both the parent and child documents contain references to each other.
    This is useful when you need to represent a many-to-many relationship, where multiple child documents are associated with multiple parent documents.
 For example, a user document might have multiple favorite book documents, and each book document would contain references to the parent user documents, creating a two-way referencing relationship.